EddyWi/CaffeInstallationAndDemo/README.md

 # CaffeInstallationAndDemo
-Caffe Installation on OS X El Capitan and a demo to illustrate usage
+InstallationGuide.md contains a guide to instal caffe on OS X El Capitan

+ImageClassifier.py demonstrates image classification of an image using CaffeNet